Published on October 29th, 2013 | by Ben Hartman0

 Unusual Bank Activity/Money Problems: Addictions and affairs can cost a fortune.
 The funding of illicit activities is often a clue that leads a person to discover their might be some troubling behavior brewing under the surface of a loved one.
 What if you discovered that your spouse had drained all of the money in your children’s college fund without telling you?
 Does it mean anything if suddenly my partner is using cash when historically they use only their debit or credit card?
 Why did my partner get a parking ticket in a strange part of town?
 Is my Son stealing money from our family business?
 In some cases Doug has found that sometimes a loved one will be unable to explain purchases or spending if they are hiding an affair or addiction.
 In the case of addiction, people who have been historically frugal or financially responsible suddenly and without explanation, become fiscally irresponsible and in many examples begin sporadically needing small short term loans and eventually progress into needing loans increasing in size and frequency.

 Grappling with the emotional weight of having unconfirmed suspicions about a loved one can be draining overtime.
 Doug has found that in his 20 plus years of experience as a Kansas City private investigator, when people harbor doubt and suspicion, it will inevitably negatively affect the relationship with their loved one, regardless of the outcome of his investigations.
 The resolution and clarity his clients receive, even in the face of negative outcomes, allows them to move forward with their lives instead of drifting in a see of doubt.
-For some of Doug’s clients, the decision they made to choose his private investigation services, has helped them to understand that they weren’t crazy for feeling suspicious.
+For some of Doug’s clients, the decision they made to choose his private investigation services, has helped them to understand that they weren’t crazy for feeling suspicious or for considering hiring a divorce attorney.
 For clients who have discovered infidelity or drug addiction in their loved one’s life, the validation of understanding that they know their loved one well enough to perceive something has changed, helps them feel resolve in the way they perceive the world.
 Knowing an affair or an addiction is occurring, is the first step in helping to potentially mitigate further personal and family related emotional and physical damage.
 If you are having doubts or concerns about the sudden or drastic changes in a loved one’s habitual behavior or emotional disposition, don’t hesitate to call Doug Pearson at Act Now Investigation.
 He has worked with people all over the Kansas City metro area who likely had the same questions you might have.
 Doug is understanding and always discrete in his communication and billing practices.
 If you have any questions or are seeking resolve in an issue of potential drug addiction or infidelity, feel free to call Doug Pearson of Act Now Investigations at (913) 469-0006 or toll free at 1-888-469-1956.
 You can also contact Doug via his website. www.actnowinvestigations.com

 Your Kansas City Blog would like to thank Doug for all of his valuable insights.